keefmarshall/spring-jms-amqp-demo/README.md

 code from the blog post.
 The Azure `namespace` is not set in code, presumably it is part of the host connection URL supplied?

-The `qpid-jms-client` library version is dependency-managed to `0.33.0` - if you use the latest version, there are a number of classes not found in the `javax.jms` package.
-This needs further investigation.

 References
 ----------